glconde/rental-blockchain-docs/readme.md

 ## **Setting Up Hardhat**

-First, we’ll initialize Hardhat in your project and set up the configuration for deployment.
+First, we’ll initialize Hardhat in our project and set up the configuration for deployment.

 ### Step 1: Install Hardhat and Dependencies